Vast cutbacks in jobs and spending before any summer rebound

 TRAVEL & LEISURE: Boeing said this week that it's gone another month without a single airplane order, cruise ships are devoid of passengers and gasoline prices are plunging because few people are commuting to work or taking road trips.
 Global travel is close to a standstill.

 — One of the biggest tourism companies in the world is cutting 8,000 jobs and will try to slash spending by about 30%.
-CEO Fritz Joussen did say Wednesday that a partial resumption of business could begin by June or early July in areas where testing is taking places or regions that have been cleared by governments.
+TUI CEO Fritz Joussen said Wednesday that a partial resumption of business could begin by June or early July in areas where testing is taking place or in regions that have been cleared by governments.

 The company employs between 60,000 and 70,000 people depending on the season.